bitzesty/trade-tariff-backend/README.md

 2. Setup the database

-Then perform scraping see instructions over here https://github.com/alphagov/TariffScraper or load a pre scrapped mongodb dump.
+Then perform scraping see instructions over here https://github.com/alphagov/TariffScraper or load a pre scraped mongodb dump.

 3. Run UKTradeTariff: